Out of Step (EP)

 Out of Step is the third EP (Note: Many sources often consider Out of Step as an EP or a studio album.
 Dischord Records, in an advertisement, called the record as an EP in 1985.
-Dischord, as of 2024, also has called the record as an EP on their website.
+As of 2024, Dischord also has called the record as an EP on their website.
 Despite this, retrospective reviews, such as AllMusic and the Rolling Stone Album Guide, call the recording being a studio album.
 This article calls it an EP for consistency with the record label.) by American hardcore punk band Minor Threat.
 It was released on vinyl in April 1983 through Dischord Records.
-Although Out of Step has only been released on CD in limited quantities, it has been repressed on vinyl as recently as 2010.
-All tracks from the album are available on Minor Threat's 1989 compilation album Complete Discography.
+All tracks from the album are available on Minor Threat's 1990 compilation album Complete Discography.

 It is considered a critical release in punk rock, particularly the hardcore subgenre.
-Many critics and magazines have cited it as one of the best progressions in the history of rock music, which specifically helped shape the path of many genres of underground musical currents alternative music).
-Its influence is notorious in future bands that would boost the youth crew movement, also in other genres such as grunge, post-hardcore, 1990's skate punk and thrash metal, as well in the development of the New York hardcore music scene and aesthetics style.
+Many critics and magazines have cited it as one of the best progressions in the history of rock music, which specifically helped shape the path of many genres of underground musical currents.
+Its influence was felt in future bands that would boost the youth crew movement, also in other genres such as grunge, post-hardcore, 1990's skate punk and thrash metal, as well in the development of the New York hardcore music scene and aesthetics style.

 Music and lyrics

-This album’s increased complexity in songs, with more elaborate riffs and arrangements, is its main distinguishing factor compared to the band’s previous recordings.
+This album's increased complexity in songs, with more elaborate riffs and arrangements, is its main distinguishing factor compared to the band's previous recordings.
 The bass octaves retain the dynamics of the guitar line.
 Brian Baker became second guitarist for the album, and Steven Hansgen joined the bass.

 Describing the album as an "ode to feeling alienated," Tom Connick of NME explains that the album "fizzes with the fury of feeling different to those around you."
 The lyrics of most songs focus on themes such as self-reflection, youth frustration, personal problems, and difficulties with friendships.
 This is in contrast to Minor Threat's first recordings, which had a politically critical message and did not revolve around drug use.